-Inquiry into link between Antidepressants and Youth Suicide established by Health Minister
+Inquiry into Antidepressants and Youth Suicide link established by Health Minister Greg Hunt

-Last Sunday (14 June 2020) the Sydney Morning Herald reported Australian Government Health Minister Greg Hunt had instructed his department to conduct a review of research conducted by Professor of Psychiatry Jon Juriedini and PWA's editorial team - Dr Martin Whitely and Dr Melissa Raven - on the relationship between antidepressant use and youth suicide.
+Last Sunday (14 June 2020) the Sydney Morning Herald reported Australian Government Health Minister Greg Hunt had instructed his department to conduct a review of research led by PWA's editorial team - Dr Martin Whitely, Dr Melissa Raven - on the relationship between antidepressant use and youth suicide.

 Minister Hunt's welcome decision followed significant media coverage of our research and a brilliant speech by Julian Hill MP (the Labor Member for Bruce) in the Australian Parliament calling for an inquiry.